 - Strawberries, etc.

 Although they may seem like healthy foods, they actually make it difficult for your thyroid to function properly.
 (I recommend avoiding soy regardless of your condition).
-Do not consume these at all when suffering from a Thyroid condition as they may worsen the condition.
+Do not consume these at all when suffering from a thyroid condition as they may worsen the condition.

 Limit junk food, processed foods, alcohol, sugar and too much red meat.
 For best results, avoid them completely.

 While this condition can be managed with herbs and diet alone, certain exercises can help too.
-Metabolism boosting exercises like High-Intensity Interval Training (HIIT), Weight lifting, Yoga, Pilates, and Yogic Breathing exercises (Pranayama) are all be beneficial in stimulating the metabolism with some exercises directly acting on the thyroid gland, such as “Kapalbhati Pranayam”.
+Metabolism boosting exercises like High-Intensity Interval Training (HIIT), Weight lifting, Yoga, Pilates, and Yogic Breathing exercises (Pranayama) are all be beneficial in stimulating the metabolism with some exercises directly acting on the thyroid gland, such as “Ujjayi Pranayam”.

 (Always use medicinal herbs under the supervision of a doctor)